menraromial/powercap/README.md

-# Power Manager for Kubernetes Nodes
+# Power Manager for Kubernetes Nodes with EPEX Integration

 ## Overview
 This project is a Kubernetes-based power management tool designed to monitor and control power consumption on cluster nodes using Intel RAPL (Running Average Power Limit) domains.
-The Power Manager interacts with the Kubernetes API and dynamically adjusts power constraints to optimize energy usage.
+The Power Manager integrates with EPEX market data to dynamically adjust power constraints based on real-time energy market conditions.

+## 🆕 New Features
+- **Automatic EPEX data scraping** at midnight every day
+- **Real-time market-based power calculation** using EPEX volume data
+- **Dynamic CSV generation** with daily market data
+- **Rule-of-three power scaling** based on market volumes
+- **Intelligent fallback** to previous day's data if current data is unavailable

 ## Features
 - Discovers available RAPL power domains on the system
 - Reads and manages power constraints
-- Configures power limits based on environmental variables
+- Configures power limits based on EPEX market data and environmental variables
 - Integrates with Kubernetes to apply node-specific configurations
+- Automatically generates and updates EPEX data files daily
 - Logs power adjustments for monitoring

 ## Requirements